 We consider annual cash incentive bonuses to be an important component of our total compensation program and they provide incentives necessary to retain executive officers.
 Each named executive officer is eligible to receive an annual performance-based cash bonus based on a specified target annual bonus award amount, expressed as a percentage of the named executive officer's base salary.
-Payments to our named executive officers under our bonus plan are determined by our compensation committee based, in the case of our named executive officer, considering each officer's contributions to Company performance and also measured against their own defined job responsibilities.
+Payments to our named executive officers under our bonus plan are determined by our compensation committee based, in the case of our named executive officers other than our Chief Executive Officer, on recommendations made by our Chief Executive Officer, considering each officer's contributions to Company performance and also measured against their own defined job responsibilities.

-In 2021, our named executive officers participated in our annual cash incentive bonus program at the following target percentages of base salary as of December 31, 2021, which remained at the same level as in 2020:
+In 2022, our named executive officers participated in our annual cash incentive bonus program at the following target percentages of base salary as of December 31, 2022:

 Named Executive Officer Target Percentage Salary

-David Schlanger 75%
+Peter Anevski 100 %

-Peter Anevski 75%
+Mark Livingston 60 %

-Mark Livingston 60%
+David Schlanger 100 %

-Jennifer Bealer 40%
+Allison Swartz (1) N/A

-Lisa Greenbaum (1) N/A
+Michael Sturmer 75 %